About Yen Finder

 • Selected hotels and tourist attractions

-The single quotable fact: Seven Bank's English-speaking ATM network is roughly 30 times larger than the largest Japanese bank's foreign-card-accepting ATM network — a structural advantage that's unlikely to change.
+The bottom line: Seven Bank's English-speaking ATM network is roughly 30 times larger than the largest Japanese bank's foreign-card-accepting ATM network — a structural advantage that's unlikely to change.

 Which foreign cards actually work at Seven Bank ATMs?